ahisbrook/sg-recs-code-archaeology/CodeArchaeology.md

 - To be run post-deployment in all environments
 - All integrations are real

-### Anatomy of a Well-Formed Unit Test
+### Anatomy of a Well-Formed Test

 A basic test (of any level) would consist of the following:
-- **Subject** - the subject is the thing under test (can alternately refer to a class or individual method, or an endpoint)
+- **Subject** - the subject is the thing under test (can alternately refer to a class or individual method)
-- **Input** - this is the data you are invoking the subject with
+- **Setup/Input** - this is the data you are invoking the subject with
 - **Expected** - this is the expected return value of the subject given the input
 - **Actual** - this is the output of the subject, and you should assert that it matches the **expected**
-- **Dependencies** - these are any external code called by the subject, and should be expected on and mocked/stubbed
+- **Dependencies** - these are any external code called by the subject, and should be expected on and mocked/stubbed if needed

-***The degree to which dependencies are stubbed is primarily what differentiates test levels from one another.***
+- **Boundary** - this is an implicit part of the test, and refers to the breadth of the **subject**.
+In a unit test the boundary is narrow, e.g. a single method

-###### Given, When, Then
+##### Given, When, Then

-> The syntax of "Given, When, Then" is sometimes used to write acceptance criteria.
+The syntax of "Given, When, Then" is sometimes used to write acceptance criteria.
 However, it relates directly to how to write a test, and any line of test code can be directly related back to one of these structures.

-> **Given** - this is the setup you need to do prior to the invocation of the subject.
+**Given** - this is the setup you need to do prior to the invocation of the subject.
 This is where you are controlling for variables, inputs, and dependencies.
-> **When** - this is the invocation of the subject under test.
+**When** - this is the invocation of the subject under test.
-> **Then** - this is any expectations, assertions, or verifications.
+**Then** - this is any expectations, assertions, or verifications.

 Here's an example of a class which does independent logic (summing the prices) and also calls a dependency (`RecommendedTipCalculator`).